radix-io-archived/darshan-ruby/README.md

 [Darshan web page](http://www.mcs.anl.gov/research/projects/darshan)
 for more in-depth news and documentation about Darshan.

-Darshan-Ruby is designed to support Darshan 3.0.0 and above.
+Darshan-Ruby versions x.y.z.v are designed to support Darshan versions x.y.z (for instance Darshan-Ruby version 3.1.1.x support Darshan 3.1.1).

 NOTE
 ----

-This source is not necessary to install Darshan-Ruby, as Darshan-Ruby is available as a ruby gem on rubygems.org.
+The source present on this repository is not necessary to install Darshan-Ruby, as Darshan-Ruby is available as a ruby gem on [rubygems.org](http://rubygems.org).

 INSTALLING
 ----------